-1. Right-to-know/Hazard Communication and Labeling: We all have the right to know (and are expected to know) about all chemicals (including consumer products) we will be exposed to in this course.
+- 1. Right-to-know/Hazard Communication and Labeling: We all have the right to know (and are expected to know) about all chemicals (including consumer products) we will be exposed to in this course.
 YOU must make sure that all unattended materials are labeled with the NAME (no abbreviations) of the material and its HAZARD if any (e.g. flammable, corrosive, oxidizer etc.).
-Even water must be labeled "WATER" (not H2O).
+Even water must be labeled "WATER", not "H2O".
 We consider the material to be "Unattended" once the class has left the area.
-See the yellow CNSM Label poster hanging in this room for label details.
-Student unknowns must bear the ID code assigned by the Chemistry Issue Room.

-2. Material Safety Data Sheets (MSDS): I, the Instructor, know the hazards of the materials used in this course.
-Additional information about the chemicals/products is available in the form of Material Safety Data Sheets from the Chemistry Issue Room, CNSM Safety Office or via the MSDS search engine on the CNSM Safety Office Webpage.
+See the yellow CNSM Label poster hanging in this room for label details. - 2.
+Material Safety Data Sheets (MSDS): I, the Instructor, know the hazards of the materials used in this course.
+Additional information about the chemicals/products is available in the form of Material Safety Data Sheets from the Issue Room, CNSM Safety Office or via the MSDS search engine on the CNSM Safety Office Webpage.
 There is a link to the Safety Webpage on the College homepage.
-Requests for MSDS' will be honored.

-3. Goggle Policy: Chemical splash goggles with indirect vents must be worn by EVERYONE as soon as anyone in the class handles a hazardous material.
+Requests for MSDS' will be honored. - 3.
+Goggle Policy: Chemical splash goggles with indirect vents must be worn by EVERYONE as soon as anyone in the class handles a hazardous material.
+In some instances, a splash shield may be used in place of goggles.